LAStools/LAStools/bin/lascanopy_README.md

 important parameter is '-step n' that specifies the n x n area of LiDAR points that are gridded on one raster (or pixel).
 The default of step is 20.
-The output can be either in BIL, ASC, IMG, TIF, XYZ, FLT, or DTM format.
-New is raster output in CSV format where you can request the '-centroids' to be added.
+The output can be either in BIL, ASC, IMG, TIF, XYZ, FLT, DTM or LAS/LAZ format.
+In CSV format you can request the '-centroids' to be added.
 In order to shift the raster grid that the points are binned into away from the default alignment of (0/0) to (5/15) use '-grid_ll 5 15'.

 If your input files are plots you can use the '-files_are_plots'